f5devcentral/f5-agility-labs-xc/docs/class2/lab2.rst

    |lab009|

-   **Task 1: Optional Advanced Topic**
+#.
 Signature based Bot detection can be easily bypassed.
-By simply presenting a less suspicious user-agent string, a threat actor can easily bypass the signature-based detection algorithm.
+By simply presenting a
+   less suspicious user-agent string, a threat actor can easily bypass the signature-based detection algorithm.